qaskills/qaskills-challenge/README.md

     - Write at least 5-7 test cases which are mandatory by your opinion
     - Each test case should be separated file and stored inside folder 'manual-test-challenge'
-    - You can use your template or one example provided by use
+    - You can use your template or one example provided by us
     - First test case is  [DFA-1 - Demo Frontend App is displayed](manual-test-challenge/DFA-1.md)

 ---